cthoyt/cthoyt.github.io/now.md

 1. Still living in Germany
-2. Reading fantasy, science fiction, and literary fiction (on [goodreads](https://goodreads.com/cthoyt) until the mastodon alternatives take off)
+2. Reading fantasy, science fiction, and literary fiction (on [Goodreads](https://goodreads.com/cthoyt) until the Fediverse alternatives take off)
-3. Playing bass in a [rock band](https://linktr.ee/repsmonkeyjack)
-4. Getting back into running and bouldering
+3. Getting back into running and bouldering
-5. Finishing up with my sabbatical and planning for my next research position
+4. Starting a new position at RWTH Aachen in ~June 2025

-updated september 20<sup>th</sup>, 2024
+updated April 20<sup>th</sup>, 2025